levibostian/Teller-iOS/README.md

 - [X] Documentation for README created.
 - [ ] Make non-RxSwift version of the library to make it even smaller and more portable.
 - [ ] Documentation in form of Jazzy Apple Doc created.
-- [ ] Documentation on how to use in MVVM, MVI setup and other setups as well.
 - [X] Fixup the API for the library if needed.

 Beta: